treflehq/documentation/docs/guides/sorting.md

 ### Excluding null values

-Sometimes, sorting on a value that can be null will show the null first.
+Sorting on a value that is possibly null will show the entries with null values first.
 For example, if we want to get the tallest trees, we will have trees with `null` maxmimum height first:

 ```bash